gvwilson/fiction/santas/index.md

-his mother boxed and wrapped her first wind-up singing wombat when she was not much bigger than a wombat herself, while his father started helping with deliveries as soon as he was reliably out of diapers.<span class="sidenote">
+his mother boxed and wrapped her first wind-up singing wombat when she was not much bigger than a wombat herself, while his father started helping with deliveries as soon as he was reliably out of diapers.<span class="note">
 There's a story behind the word "reliably" in that sentence, but it's best told some other time.
 </span>